BorisWilhelms/create-dotnet-devcert/README.md

 - User nssdb - to trust the certificate in supported application like Chromium or Microsoft Edge
 - Snap Chromium nssdb - to trust the certificate in Chromium if installed via snap
 - Snap Postman nssdb - to trust the certificate in Postman if installed via snap
+- Snap Brave nssdb - to trust the certificate in Brave if installed via snap

 In addition the certificate will be imported into dotnet so that it will be used as a development certificate in ASP.NET Core.